shionhonda/hippocampus-garden/content/blog/kaggle_hubmap_hpa/index.md

 - CoaT-Lite Medium

 ### 3rd Place
 [Human Torus Team](https://www.kaggle.com/competitions/hubmap-organ-segmentation/discussion/354683)'s approach is similar to others, but I'd like to highlight two points here.
 First, they use CutMix for data augmentation.
 Second, at inference time, they use images in full scale.
-When the image is too large to fit in the memory, they adopted a "sliding window" strategy and averaged the output.
+When the image is too large to fit in the memory, they splitted it into small tiles and concatenated the outputs.

 ### 4th Place
 [Rock](https://www.kaggle.com/competitions/hubmap-organ-segmentation/discussion/354851) didn't use external data nor pseudo labels.
 Instead, they utilized stain (color) normalization.

 ### 7th Place
-Tile and whole
-Kaggle Notebook only
+[Q_takka](https://www.kaggle.com/competitions/hubmap-organ-segmentation/discussion/354859) won a gold medal using Kaggle Notebook only.
+Due to the memory limit, they used a little smaller models like EfficientNet B5 and input the images of 800x800 resolution.
+To overcome these constraints, they carried out inference in two ways and averaged the outputs: (1) inference on the whole image (2) concatenation of the prediction of tiled images.

 ## My Experience
-heavy augmentation
+I had trouble in the compute environment ([which resolved at the very end of the competition](https://hippocampus-garden.com/workbench_shm/)), so I couldn't increase the model size and image size as I wanted.
+The final solution looks like this:
+- 😀 Heavy augmentations
+- 😐 UNet of *medium* encoders
+- 😐 Medium-sized input images
-TTA
+- 😀 TTA
-Mediam models
-Large (as possible) images

-Otsu binarization
+- 😰 No external datasets or pseudo labels

+Finally, I'd like to add some comments on the thresholding algorithm.
+A Dice coefficient, the evaluation metric, is very sensitive to the threshold you choose.
+This means that, to evaluate a model, you need to tune the threshold every time.
+To make matters worse, the optimal threshold for the train set (HPA) and the test set (HuBMAP) are different.
+It's almost impossible to tune the threshold using the leaderboard score!
+To address this issue, I used automatic thresholding algorithm called **Otsu's binarization**.
+Otsu's method is basically a **discriminant analysis** for binarizing images.
+You can use it easily with [OpenCV](https://docs.opencv.org/4.x/d7/d4d/tutorial_py_thresholding.html).
+In my experiments, Otsu's method performed comparable to manual tuning and better than adaptive thresholding algorithms.